-At the end, God will burn the weeds in the fire.
-This is how the sin of the world will be taken away: not by Jesus' death but by his persistence to overcome and the righteousness of his commands when he does finally ascend to become king over the whole Earth.
-When Jesus went into Jerusalem for the last time, he knew he was going into certain death.205 The full account of Jesus' deeds would fill the world with written pages because Jesus went into certain death many times.
-Jesus was confronted in Jerusalem about his death being inconsistent with the prophecy of the Messiah enduring forever,206 as in God's covenant with David, apparently.207 Jesus told the woman that she would have to wait a while longer for those things.
+Jesus went into Jerusalem for the last time, he knew he was going into certain death.
+The full account of Jesus' deeds would fill the world with written pages because Jesus went into certain death many times.
+Jesus was confronted in Jerusalem about his death being inconsistent with the prophecy of the Messiah enduring forever, as in God's covenant with David, apparently.
+Jesus told the woman that she would have to wait a while longer for those things.